WTGihan/intern-manage/README.md

-# Intern Mangement Programme System
+# Intern Management Programme System

 This project was developed with ***React*** and ***Spring Boot***